mrsahin101/BOOKS/Embedded_Systems/FreeRTOS/Mastering_the_FreeRTOS_Real_Time_Kernel/Chapter3_Task_Management/Notes.md

 #define configIDLE_SHOULD_YIELD
 ```

-- configIDLE_SHOULD_YIELD is set to **0** then Idle task wiill remain in the **Running** state for entirety of  its time slice, unless preempted by higher priority task.
+- configIDLE_SHOULD_YIELD is set to **0** then Idle task wiill remain in the **RUNNING** state for entirety of  its time slice, unless preempted by higher priority task.
 - configIDLE_SHOULD_YIELD is set to **1** then Idle task will yield(voluntarily give up whatever remains of allocated time slice.)
 Basically it will give its turn to other tasks in **READY** state.

 ![RTOS](..//Images/FreeRTOS_Idle_Should_Yield.PNG)